yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 |Check-out in hotel|The system should be able to deal with the check-out in reception.|WHY:The user want to the customers can check-out in the hotel reception by the system.
 BENEFIT:The customers can check-out in the hotel reception by the system.|Only reception staff could use this function|
 |Self-check-out|The system should be able to deal with the self-check-out.|WHY:The user want to the customers can self-check-out by the system.
 BENEFIT:The customers can check-out by themselves by the system.|This function do not need authority of the main system.
 It connect to a external machine that customer could use to check out.|

-##Merts
+## 2.Technique from MERTS for prioritizing requirements

 According to the literature study an initial draft of MERTS was created and elicited information from industry The input from the previous literature study and industry interviews was subsequently used for the creation of a final version of MERTS.
 Initial  industry validation is presented and a discussion of lessons learned highlighting initial feedback is presented.

 - Step 1.Specify.
 Answer the three strategic questions ((1)Where we want to go?, (2) How to get there?, (3) What will be done?) for each product.
 - Step 2.Assign Weights.
 The answers from Step 1 are assigned weights.
-The answers of each question have a total weight of 100 (Table 1) and the total weight of the three questions is 300.
+The answers of each question have a total weight of 100 and the total weight of the three questions is 300.
 - Step 3.Compare Requirements.
 There is an instance that shows the weights of same requirement are different in different market.

 The explanation of the three questions in Step 1 as follows: